WedrownyElite/MoodFlow/readme.md

 A comprehensive mood tracking application built with Flutter, designed to help users monitor their emotional wellbeing throughout the day with intelligent insights and goal tracking.

+## 📝 License

+This project is licensed under the **MoodFlow License**.

+**TL;DR:**
+- ✅ Free for personal, educational, and research use
+- ✅ Modification and redistribution allowed with attribution and inclusion of this license
+- ❌ Commercial use prohibited
+- ❌ Rebranding or publishing as a different app prohibited

+See the full [LICENSE](LICENSE) file for complete terms.

 ## 📥 Download

 You can download the latest version of MoodFlow here: